plumvillage/newsletter/src/en/articles/sr-dieu-nghiem-jina-and-sr-tu-nghiem-eleni--celebrating-life.md

 In those days he was training the abbess and abbot.
 They were called into Thay’s room, and the rest of us were left with freedom.
 Some were being trained to be his attendant, so they went into his room and learned to prepare tea.
 I have so much respect for Thay starting a monastic sangha with beginners.
 We were practically lay people, and Thay was teaching us how to be attendants, how to be abbots and abbesses.
 When Thay would learn about the difficulties in the sangha, he would give the next Dharma talk based on those difficulties.

 I was accepted, and for me that was enough.
-In the year 2001, I was able to be Thay’s attendant for one day at Deer Park (Monastery in the U.S.).
+In the year 2001, I was able to be Thay’s attendant for one day at Deer Park Monastery (in the U.S.).
 The experience was so funny!
 “You can be Thay’s attendant this evening,” they told me.
 I had no training so they told me what to do carry Thay’s bag, where to place his shoes in the meditation hall, etc. While attending Thay I left my shoes there in the mudroom during the Dharma talk, but when it ended, Thay left by the opposite door.
 Thay left in his slippers, and I had to follow Thay in my bare feet!
 And then I think the brothers and sisters came to rescue me.

 ***Sr. Jina*:** I was very impressed by the calmness that Thay radiated.
 He was not in any way affected by whatever was happening around him.
 In the 21 Day Retreat it was all very organised and the Summer Retreat was very organic and Thay moved so naturally through both.
 I thought, this is very beautiful to see, in the midst of a very lively group of people, there was Thay, so naturally moving around, happy.
-So my first impression was of stability and clarity.
+So my first impression was of his stability and clarity.

 {% image "article/sr-tu-nghiem-and-sr-dieu-nghiem/1-edited.jpg" %}